Can I use Release the Grease on a hot engine?

 How should I dry the engine bay afterwards?

 Old towels or rags work fine.
-Once dry, you can dress plastics with a trim or engine bay dressing for that factory-fresh look.
+Once dry, you can dress plastics with a trim dressing like Dark Matter for that factory-fresh look.
+Or use Future Armour for longer-lasting, high temp protection - even if the finish isn't as shiny.